 1 g of lead(II) nitrate(V) should therefore produce about 150 cm3 of NO2 gas at room temperature and pressure.
 Adjust the mass of lead nitrate accordingly (but use at least 5 g) depending on the number of syringes of gas required, bearing in mind the number of times they are flushed (see below) before finally filling.

-The lead(II) oxide residue will soften the glass of the test-tube and fuse with it.
-This combined residue should be collected and labelled as hazardous waste, for eventual collection by a licensed contractor – see to CLEAPSS Hazcard.
+The lead(II) oxide residue will soften the glass of the test tube and fuse with it.
+This combined residue should be collected and labelled as hazardous waste, for eventual collection by a licensed contractor – see CLEAPSS Hazcard HC056.

 Before the demonstration

-a In a fume cupboard, set up the apparatus for collection of dinitrogen tetroxide shown in the diagram below.
-Stand the smaller beaker on a gauze on a tripod and clamp both of the test-tubes near the top.
+- In a fume cupboard, set up the apparatus for collection of dinitrogen tetroxide shown in the diagram below.
+Stand the smaller beaker on a gauze on a tripod and clamp both of the test tubes near the top.
 Keep the length of the rubber connecting tube as short as possible as nitrogen dioxide attacks rubber.

-d Working in a fume cupboard, heat the lead nitrate gently to decompose it to nitrogen dioxide (and oxygen).
+- Working in a fume cupboard, heat the lead nitrate gently to decompose it to nitrogen dioxide (and oxygen).
 Heating too vigorously may decompose the nitrogen dioxide into nitrogen monoxide.
-As the gas meets the cold wall of the side arm test-tube, it condenses as liquid dinitrogen tetroxide, which may appear greenish in colour due to dissolved water if the lead nitrate was not absolutely dry.
+As the gas meets the cold wall of the sidearm test tube, it condenses as liquid dinitrogen tetroxide, which may appear greenish in colour due to dissolved water if the lead nitrate was not absolutely dry.
 The oxygen is lost to the atmosphere.

-f Connect the side arm of the tube containing the dinitrogen tetroxide to a syringe nozzle via the three-way stopcock or T-piece and short lengths of rubber tubing – see diagram below.
+- Connect the sidearm of the tube containing the dinitrogen tetroxide to a syringe nozzle via the three-way stopcock or T-piece and short lengths of rubber tubing (see diagram below).
 If a T-piece is used, the third outlet can be opened or closed using a gloved finger (for preference, use nitrile gloves) or a short length of rubber tubing fitted with a spring clip.

-g Set the stopcock or T-piece to open the connection between the syringe and the side-arm tube and partly fill the syringe with the brown gas mixture by removing the ice bath and gently warming the side-arm tube in your hand or a beaker of warm water.
+- Set the stopcock or T-piece to open the connection between the syringe and the sidearm tube and partly fill the syringe with the brown gas mixture by removing the ice bath and gently warming the sidearm tube in your hand or a beaker of warm water.
 As the almost colourless dinitrogen tetroxide evaporates, it decomposes to form some brown nitrogen dioxide.

-h Flush the first filling of gas out of the syringe into the fume cupboard using the 3-way tap or the T-piece, and repeat the filling and flushing cycle two or three more times to ensure that there is no air in the system.
+- Flush the first filling of gas out of the syringe into the fume cupboard using the three-way tap or the T-piece, and repeat the filling and flushing cycle two or three more times to ensure that there is no air in the system.
 Finally fill the syringe to the 50–60 cm3 mark, release it from the connecting rubber tubing and quickly seal it with a septum cap.
-Leave the tap or T-piece open to allow any excess gas to flush out into the fume cupboard. (see diagram below).
+Leave the tap or T-piece open to allow any excess gas to flush out into the fume cupboard (see diagram below).

 The effect of pressure on the equilibrium

-j Pull the plunger out to its starting position.
-Note the colour changes as the pressure is decreased..
+- Pull the plunger out to its starting position.
+Note the colour changes as the pressure is decreased.
 They should be the reverse of the above.

 The effect of temperature on the equilibrium

-k Fill one large beaker about two-thirds full with ice-cold water and another with hot water at about 60–70 oC.
+- Fill one large beaker about two-thirds full with ice-cold water and another with hot water at about 60–70 °C.

-m Transfer the syringe (or use another syringe full of gas) into the cold water.
-The gas will contract but become lighter in colour as the equilibrium re-adjusts to the decrease in temperature.
+- Transfer the syringe (or use another syringe full of gas) into the cold water.
+The gas will contract but become lighter in colour as the equilibrium readjusts to the decrease in temperature.
 If three syringes of gas are used, one can be kept at room temperature for comparison.